 Why Should I Purchase An AED?

-Each year, over 350,000 Americans die from Sudden Cardiac Arrest – a condition in which someone’s heart suddenly stops beating effectively.
+Each year, over 350,000 Americans die from Sudden Cardiac Arrest outside of a hospital.
+Cardiac arrest is a condition in which someone’s heart suddenly stops beating effectively.
 Unless quickly treated, a person who suffers cardiac arrest will die.
 According to the American Heart Association, the key to surviving cardiac arrest is early CPR and rapid use of an “Automated External Defibrillator” or AED.

 Why do people suffer cardiac arrest?